patricia-bettio/5semester_web-development-exercises/README.md

 FORM.HTML

 Create a system that uses javascript objects with functions in it.
+For example:
-For example: a- Create a form with name, last name, email, and password… b- there is a button to sign up. c- When the use clicks on that button, the data is saved in a json object that is pushed to an array d- the system is coded with javascript objects - functions in objects e- the system only uses let and const variables - NOT var f- the data is validated before it is pushed to the array g- when the data is pushed, the newly created user appears in the DOM
+ - Create a form with name, last name, email, and password…
+ - there is a button to sign up.
+ - When the use clicks on that button, the data is saved in a json object that is pushed to an array
+ - the system is coded with javascript objects - functions in objects
+ - the system only uses let and const variables - NOT var
+ - the data is validated before it is pushed to the array
+ - when the data is pushed, the newly created user appears in the DOM

  ---------------------------------------------------------------------------------------------------------------------------------------